backstage/backstage/plugins/gcalendar/README.md

 ## Getting started

-The plugin exports a `gcalendarApiRef`.
-Add this to the App's `apis.ts`:
+The plugin exports `HomePageCalendar` widget for the Homepage.
+If your homepage is not static JSX add `gcalendarApiRef` to the App's `apis.ts`:

 ```ts
 import {